trupples/adi-documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 to other remote desktop viewers, NoMachine has much higher quality video streaming.
-To install NoMachine on your AD-GMSL522-SL Board and Host PC, follow this tutorial from Jetsonhacks: https://jetsonhacks.com/2023/12/03/nomachine-jetson-remote-desktop/ Or view their own documentation at: https://www.nomachine.com/
+To install NoMachine on your AD-GMSL522-SL Board and Host PC, follow this tutorial from Jetsonhacks: https://jetsonhacks.com/2023/12/03/nomachine-jetson-remote-desktop/ or view their own documentation at: https://www.nomachine.com/

-Booting From NVMe
+Booting from NVMe
 ~~~~~~~~~~~~~~~~~

-The default memory module on the Jetson Xavier is only 16GB large.
+The default memory module on the Jetson Xavier is only 16 GB large.
 Given the
-fact that the AD-GMSL522-SL GMSL kernel is already ~14GB large, there is not
+fact that the AD-GMSL522-SL GMSL kernel is already ~14 GB large, there is not
 much space left to do anything useful.
 One way to remedy this situation is to
 buy and use an NVMe.
 NVMe is typically much faster than the internal eMMC of the
 Xavier NX so the upgrade is not just space, but speed as well.
 To get this